To oppose a grant of probate, or contest a will, you need to be able to show that you have a legal interest in that deceased estate.

-The legislation gives the court1 discretionary power to order provision from a deceased person’s estate, where found to be inadequate, to “eligible” applicants, under certain circumstances.
+In succession law the court has discretionary power under family provision legislation to order provision from a deceased person’s estate to “eligible” applicants and in certain circumstances.
 It is not automatic.

 The legal rules were introduced to remedy situations where willmakers failed to leave adequate provision for close family and certain other dependents as defined.
 It is not for second bites at the cherry.
 The court has wide power in deciding who pays costs of proceedings.